0LNetworkCommunity/documentation/docs/developers/deploy.md

 ### 1. Write the Contract and Tests

-Create the Hello OL smart contract
+Create the Hello 0L smart contract

 ##### Directory Structure